Why Is My Drain Gurgling?

 All the fixtures in your house are connected to a vent system that allows smooth air passage without disturbing the drain pipes.
 The vents are easily distinguishable from the regular drain pipes, as they are thin structures protruding on the roof near your kitchen or bathroom.

-They collect debris as they are open-ended and commonly cause gurgling.
-If the vent pipe itself gets clogged, the air will not be able to leave the system entirely, causing it to rush back through the water outlets.
+They collect debris because they are open-ended and commonly cause gurgling.
+If the vent pipe gets clogged, the air cannot leave the system entirely, causing it to rush back through the water outlets.

 So, whenever your drain produces any weird sounds, look at the vents for apparent signs of clogging before calling a plumber.
 It will save you a lot of time and money.

-A P-trap frees your house from foul odours and prevents the gas from escaping through the drains.
-For those who don’t know about P-traps, let us clarify that it is a U-shaped pipe that holds water and is found below the sink.
+A P-trap frees your house from foul odours and prevents gas from escaping through the drains.
+For those who don’t know about P-traps, let us clarify that they are a U-shaped pipe that holds water and is found below the sink.
 It creates a water seal that serves as a barrier for stinky gases.

-Have you ever noticed the stinky ammonia smell that your sink or toilet gives off sometimes?
+Have you ever noticed the stinky ammonia smell that your sink or toilet sometimes gives off?
 This happens when the P-trap is incorrectly installed or damaged.

 Take notice of smells while flushing the toilet or using the basin if your drain is gurgling.
 If it is unusually foul, then consider checking or replacing your P-trap.

 The wastewater from your home is carried to the main sewer line in your block through a single large pipe known as a sewer line.
 This pipe plays a crucial role in adequately functioning all the drains in your house.
-If your sewer line malfunctions, it will be stressful, so take special care of it.
+If your sewer line malfunctions, it will be stressful, so take care of it.
+Strange noises, such as gurgling coming from the sink drain or toilets, could indicate a blockage or buildup in the system.

 You can try to resolve the gurgling by following these simple steps: